 What Are Three Risk Management Components?

 Sound risk management is vital to a successful and safe flight for many reasons.
-The most important being that it helps create a mindset of proactivity, which is taking action before a hazard is presented.
-Proactive hazard management can help mitigate the risk from growing, or even surfacing.
+The most important is that it helps create a mindset of proactivity, which is taking action before a hazard is presented.
+Proactive hazard management can help mitigate the risk from growing or even surfacing.

 Since I am a pilot, I am going to explain the best mindset for being behind the controls when it comes to risk management.